 Track cyclists get their bulging muscles mostly from gym work, something some road riders still do, but usually favouring a focus on stability as opposed to lifting heavy weights for raw strength and power.

-If your goal is strength and power (and, yes, big legs) you’ll need to hit the gym.
+If your goal is strength and power (and, yes, big legs) you'll need to hit the gym, and train like a sprinter.
 On the bike, things like hill sprints, where you find a hill and smash it up, or standing starts that involve sprinting from a slow speed, are great options for recruiting maximal muscle and adaptation.

 If you seek a physique suited to endurance, you'll need to build up an aerobic base with plenty of long rides at relatively low intensity, to promote production of those aerobic cells and develop your cardiovascular fitness.